ClumZeez/omarchy-binaural/README.md

 ## The popup

-A two-by-three grid: name, a word or two for the effect, the beat frequency.
-Click a tile to start or stop that preset's tones only — rain and noise stay as you left them.
-Right-click the bar icon to mute all three; right-click again restores the same mix.
+Right-click the bar icon to mute all; right-click again restores the same mix.

-Grain and rain icons sit on the title row.
-Hover for the label, click to arm a bed.
+Noise and rain icons sit on top-right.
+Click to mute/unmute, drag to change volume.
 Brown noise is generated in-process; rain is a local loop of Moodist's **Light Rain** sample (see `THIRD_PARTY.md`).
-Both can be on at once.

-Tone volume is the oscilloscope (tones only).
-Noise and rain each have their own vertical scrub; icons shrink while scrubbing and disappear at 0% (which also disables that bed).

 ## Bar widget